felix911104/LIRI-Bot/README.md

 ## GoogleDrive Link to show the project

+- check out this shot video to see what the results will look like.
 [GoogleDrive](https://drive.google.com/file/d/1WGw-KytBQqlG3YYp69ZjcI0X83mXFdsq/view)

 ## To use this app

+In order to test this app,
-You will need to have your own spotify key and install all npm packages.
+you will need to have your own spotify key and install the npm packages list below.

 1. [Node-Spotify-Api](https://www.npmjs.com/package/node-spotify-api)
 2. [Axios](https://www.npmjs.com/package/axios)